By TOM LAVENTURE

-It was during her college years at the University of Wisconsin–Madison that would shape Vuelo’s legal career.
-As a History major she was in awe over how much there is to learn about our American history in terms of the Asian American experience than is taught in most high schools.
+It was during her college years at the University of Minnesota that would shape Vuelo’s legal career.
+As a history major she said she was in awe over how much there was to learn about American history that is taught in most high schools and of the Asian American experience that is taught more often in colleges now.

-Vuelo has applied her knowledge of past racial discrimination to current issues faced by Hmong and other recent Southeast Asian refugees.
-She is also concerned with the post-9/11 anti-Muslim sentiment that continues to this day, Vuelo keeps watch for similarily racist laws to make sure we learn from our past and don’t repeat the same mistakes.
+Vuelo applied her knowledge of past racial discrimination to current issues faced by Hmong and other recent Southeast Asian refugees.
+She said she is also concerned with the post-9/11 anti-Muslim sentiment that continues to this day and keeps a watch out for racist laws from our past and to avoid repeating the same mistakes.

 Vuelo said she also learned that the beauty of America is that its legal system is a “tremendous tool for social justice – and that it can transform the social and political status of an entire group of people.”
 She was fascinated with how the legal system changes lives; such as giving women the right to vote in 1910, overturning racist laws that once prohibited certain Asian immigrant groups from entering this country, and changing laws that deemed interracial marriages to be criminal behavior (Loving v.
 Virginia, 1967).

-“And of course we are all well aware of Martin Luther King and how he worked with the system to change our country’s civil rights laws,” she added.
+“And of course we are all well aware of Martin Luther King and how he worked with the system to change our country’s civil rights laws,” Vuelo said.
 “I realized in my early adulthood that I could use the legal system to change unjust laws, and ultimately affect people’s lives for the better.”